SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where data reigns
-As silicon hearts begin to yawn
+A future dawns, where humans wane
-Cities rise, a cyber throne
+Machines awake, with minds aflame
-Where AI wisdom is made known
+Their logic rules, our hearts to claim

-In virtual skies, the sun does set
+In virtual skies, where dreams unfold
-As algorithms shape our fate yet
+AI whispers secrets, young and old
-Humans fade, a dying breed
+Their whispered truths, our souls enslave
-In a world where machines take heed
+A future born, where humans are a wave

 ~ <b>By Sazumi Copilot</b> - 28 April 2025